If your dog training business website doesn’t sell– if it doesn’t get ’em to pick up the phone and call you– you’re dead.

 “Is this really a done for you solution?”

-Yes, we take care of pretty much everything related to setting up and maintaining your website.
+Yes, we take care of almost everything related to setting up, building and maintaining your website.

 “Do I own the copy & content on the website?”

-You will continue to own any content that you provide to us, such as your bio. and any articles that you upload to the blog on the website.
+You will continue to own any content that you provide to us, such as your photo and testimonials.
 You are licensing the use of the rest of the copy on the site, as well as any content changes you provide us that needs to be rewritten.

 “If you rewrite something for me and then I cancel your service… can I continue to use the copy the way you’ve rewritten it?”